Visit La Maison Forte de Reignac, Dordogne

 - Period furniture

-In the prehistoric museum, it is remembered how prehistoric men took possession of this part of the Vezere Valley.
+The prehistoric museum remembered how prehistoric people took possession of this part of the Vezere Valley.

 You will be able to see original archaeological pieces excavated in situ and also reproductions.
 You’ll see tools, weapons, and objects that tell what life was like in those prehistoric times.

 Maison Forte’s torture room is known internationally.
 It has many authentic instruments, which will make your guts twist with a little imagination.

 The collection features more than 60 authentic torture instruments and beheadings and other instruments for capital punishment.
 As well as paintings and engravings of the time.